coelhotv/ai-agent-squad/DOCS/project.md

 - **The "Bridge":** The `app` container communicates with the native Ollama app via the special Docker DNS name: `http://host.docker.internal:11434`.

+- **Persistence:** A **SQLite database** (`tasks.db`) runs inside the container and is mapped to the host.
+It stores all task states, ensuring that no work is lost if the application crashes or restarts.

+- **Logging:** The application uses Python's standard `logging` module to provide structured, timestamped output.
+This is crucial for debugging the asynchronous and multi-step workflows.

 ## **3. The "Product Squad" (Agent Roles)**